 It came down to striving and trying to prove something to others and myself that I am enough.

 I was so desperate to believe this that I even bought the t-shirt.
 See Exhibit A below…

 And yet, I have this nagging voice that would keep rearing its ugly head telling me that no matter what I do or what I did, it was never enough.
 Telling me that I would NEVER be enough.
-After falling short despite my best attempts, which typically occurs on a daily basis, I realize that I allowed this voice to become a part of who I was.
+And even if I fall short on a daily basis, I allowed this voice to become a part of who I was.
 For years, this voice has tried to dictate who I am, my identity.

 Have you ever heard the subtle inner whispers that make you question who you are?
 If so, how in the world do we overcome the negative chatter in our minds?

 THE VOICE OF TRUTH

 There is a song that comes on the radio that speaks so loudly to my soul as it relates to this nagging voice in my head.
 A song by Casting Crowns called “Voice of Truth”.

 To climb out of this boat I’m in